 The paid engine of growth

-- This is dependent on paying to acquire customers.
-If either company wants to increase its rate of growth, it can: a) increase the revenue from each customer or b) drive down the cost of acquiring a new customer.
-This is powered by a feedback loop.
-Each customer pays a certain amount of money for the product over his or her “lifetime” as a customer.
+”Like the other engines, the paid engine of growth is powered by a feedback loop.
+Each customer pays a certain amount of money for the product over his or her “lifetime” as a customer.”